victorschlindwein/victorschlindwein/README.md

 # Hi there I'm Victor, but you call me Vitao. 👋

-- 🔭 I worked as a QA Engineer with focus on test automation.
-Now Iam aiming in a developer career .NET.
+- 🔭 Software .NET Developer.
 - 🌱 Passion for coding and learning new stuff
 - 🗣️ Ask me about: QA, Cypress, Automated tests, JavaScript
 - 📖 Studying: .NET C#